pauladixon/challenges/interviews.md

 3. business casual
 4. video introduction - include in cover letter or resume
 5. be early and bring a book - a clean coder or code complete book. the pragmatic programmer. read it while you're waiting.

+questions to ask:
+1. what's the project / team i'll be on?
+2.